Vintage CPU Computer Chips - Collectibles, Memorabilia & Jewelry

 IBM Advanced Solid Logic Technology ASLT chip

-IBM's Advanced Solid Logic Technology (ASLT) increased packaging density and circuit performance by stacking two substrates in the same package.
+IBM's Advanced Solid Logic Technology (ASLT) increased packaging density and circuit performance by stacking two substrates with monolithic circuits onto the same package.

 IBM Monolithic System Technology (MST) introduced in 1968